syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Spin-Button-Customization.md

 2. Image
 3. FontIconText

-N> For image and Fonticon we need to add the the respective image and TTF file.
+N> For image and FontIcon we need to add the the respective image and TTF file.
 		For android: Add image at Resource/Drawable/{Image} and .ttf file at Asserts/{.ttf}